-Meet Oluwaseun Folajuwon-BanjoPosted by I Take Actions Admin in Calls for Action, 11 Oct 2021 08:05
+Meet Oluwaseun Folajuwon-BanjoPosted by I Take Actions Admin in Campaigns, 11 Oct 2021 08:05

 The reality of how tough the world is particularly for the vulnerable and the indigent and how their rights are easily trampled upon … form part of my strong motivation to uphold the rights of the vulnerable, particularly the rights of women and girls.

 This ‘vigour of youthfulness’ and commitment to service is what drives 36-year-old Oluwaseun Folajuwon-Banjo, a lawyer, development specialist, and right advocate from Osun state, Nigeria.
 For four years now, she has been the Founder and Executive Director of Savingcross Justicepoint Foundation, working across Nigeria to promote freedom and access to justice among communities through free legal and holistic social services.